If you’re aged 60 or over and are looking to enhance your savings for retirement, you may want to consider the downsizer contribution to super.

 Since the 1st of July 2018, Australians aged 65 or older have had the ability to make non-concessional contributions of up to $300,000 into their superannuation, providing that the money has been derived from the sale proceeds of the former or current principal place of residence.

 It’s important to note that in the 2021-22 Federal Budget, there is an initiative included that aims to lower the age that Australian’s can make downsizer contributions from 65 to 60.
-This is yet to become legislation but is proposed to begin on the 1st of July, 2022.
+This change has since come into effect as of the 1st of July 2021.

 How Do Downsizer Contributions Work?